Lenox R. Lohr: Chicago Railroad Fair

 In 1948 Major Lohr was appointed to organize the Chicago Railroad Fair.
 In only five months he brought together 39 American railroads, supervised the building of five miles of both standard and narrow gauge track on nearly the same grounds as the Century of Progress 25 years earlier.
 He coordinated the display and operation of a collection of modern and historic railroad and other transportation equipment including a pageant named "Wheels A Rolling" with several hundred participants.
 The fair's one-year run was extended in 1949.

 Other accomplishments

-Lohr organized the "Centennial of Engineering" in 1952 in Chicago. and the Military and Industrial Conferences from 1955-57.
+Lohr organized the "Centennial of Engineering" in 1952 in Chicago. and the Military and Industrial Conferences from 1955 to 1957.
 He was a member of the Chicago Park and Fair Corporation and its successor, the Metropolitan Fair and Exhibition Authority (1950–59).
 He served as chairman of the Illinois Higher Education Commission (1954–59) during which time the University of Illinois Chicago campus was established.
 He organized and served as chairman of the Illinois Civil Defense Agency (1950–53) and was a charter member of University of Illinois Citizens Committee.
 Directed the efforts to fund the restoration of the Jane Addam's Hull House.
 Awarded Distinguished Service Awards from both the U.S. Army and U.S. Navy, Lohr held the rank of Lt.
 Commander in the Naval Reserve.
 He received the Rosenberger Medal from the University of Chicago in 1963.